I've worked in collaboration with several architects and developers involving design and implementation of both residential and commercial projects.

 Unaffiliated General Contractors of architecture, interior design and development, New York, US, Subcontractor

-I've worked in collaboration with several general contractors, companies and developers on projects involving but not limited to restoration, demolition, excavation, foundation, concrete finishing, landscape, flooring, framing, siding, plumbing, electrical, insulation, roofing and painting.
+I work in collaboration with several general contractors, companies and developers on projects involving but not limited to residential and commercial project management.

 BOCES, Putnam/Westchester county, AutoCAD